Wigwamwam/bank_api/README.md

 * Rails 7.0.4
 * Ruby 3.1.2
 * Bundler 2.2.32
-* Database: PostgreSQL - In the possibility of scaling, Postgres offers a wider variety of data types compared with MySQL.
+* Database: PostgreSQL (*)

+(*) Rationale: When scaling, Postgres offers a wider variety of data types compared with MySQL.
 PostgresSQL has less limitations in the eventiality of building out a bank system.
 Compared with MySQL, Postgres, can handle unique data types, unstructured data, complex queries and frequent write operations making it a good choice for enterprise level scope.

 ## Set-Up